NYPL/digarch/staging/FTK-Evidence.md

 * Set Max Hits per File to 1.
 Click Search.

-* To add search patterns copy and paste the patterns below individually if you don't have PII.xml available.
-Click the Add button each time.
+* Copy and paste the patterns below individually if you don't have PII.xml available.

+* Click the Add button each time.
 Click Search.

 | Type of PII            | Search Patterns                                 |